GSPRE Symposium 2026

 Precision Engineering Across Scales: Small Scale

-Dr. Renato Pero / Dr. Nicholas Randall: Alemnis
+Dr. Nicholas Randall, Alemnis

 Nicholas Randall is Vice President Business Development at Alemnis AG in Thun, Switzerland.
 He has extensive experience in nanoindentation and in situ mechanical testing, with a strong focus on industrial applications.
 In addition to his role in industry, he is actively involved in education and knowledge transfer, lecturing on nanoindentation and tribology at institutions including EPFL, MIT, and the FSRM Swiss Foundation for Research in Microtechnology.
 He holds a PhD in nanotribology/nanoindentation from the University of Neuchâtel.
-Renato Pero is Head of Customer Success at Alemnis AG and a materials engineer with a PhD in Industrial Engineering.
-His work focuses on advanced mechanical characterisation of materials across scales, with particular expertise in nanoindentation, micropillar compression, and in situ testing techniques.
-He has extensive experience analysing metallic alloys, nanostructured and composite materials, and complex interfaces.
-Renato is also active in teaching and scientific dissemination, with publications in international journals and contributions to conferences and applied research.

 Talk overview